Peleg-rag/Expanding-_the_amyloid_landscape/README.md

 # Expanding-_the_amyloid_landscape

-This repository contains a Python pipeline for identifying and characterizing alpha-helical or secondary structure switch fibril-forming peptides of toxic and virulant peptides.
+This repository contains a Python pipeline for identifying and characterizing alpha-helical or secondary structure switch (SSW) fibril-forming peptides of toxic and virulant peptides.
 The prediction based on biochemical features and secondary-structure predictions (Jpred, Tango) and works on selected toxicity-related keywords form Uniprot:
 - antimicrobial (KW-0929).